Indonesian language: Classical Malay of Riau-Lingga

-Standard Indonesian is a standard language of "Riau Malay", which despite its common name is not based on the vernacular Malay dialects of the Riau Islands, but rather represents a form of Classical Malay as used in the 19th and early 20th centuries in the Riau-Lingga Sultanate.
+Standard Indonesian is a standard language which based on "Riau Malay", although this is a well-known myth, as intellectualization of standard language of written and mass-media language is alien to Johor-Riau, Kedah, or Kelantan Malay, which despite its common name is not based on the vernacular Malay dialects of the Riau Islands, but rather represents a form of Classical Malay as used in the 19th and early 20th centuries in the Riau-Lingga Sultanate.
 Classical Malay had emerged as a literary language in the royal courts along both shores of the Strait of Malacca, including the Johor Sultanate and Malacca Sultanate.
 The period of Classical Malay started when Islam gained its foothold in the region and the elevation of its status to a state religion.
 As a result of Islamisation and growth in trade with the Muslim world, this era witnessed the penetration of Arabic and Persian vocabulary as well as the integration of major Islamic cultures with local Malay culture.
 The earliest instances of Arabic lexicons incorporated in the pre-Classical Malay written in Kawi was found in the Minye Tujoh inscription dated 1380 CE from Aceh in Sumatra.
 Nevertheless, pre-Classical Malay took on a more radical form more than half a century earlier as attested in the 1303 CE Terengganu Inscription Stone as well as the 1468 CE Pengkalan Kempas Inscription, both from the Malay Peninsula.
 Both inscriptions not only serve as the evidence of Islam as a state religion but also as the oldest surviving specimen of the dominant classical orthographic form, the Jawi script.
 Similar inscriptions containing various adopted Arabic terms with some of them still written the Indianised scripts were also discovered in other parts of Sumatra and Borneo.

-Dutch East Indies Colonial Malay
+Competing languages: Dutch-colonial Malay, Javanese, natives languages, and Dutch

 When the Dutch East India Company (VOC) first arrived in the archipelago at the start of the 1600s, the Malay language was a significant trading and political language due to the influence of the Malaccan Sultanate and later the Portuguese.
 However, the language had never been dominant among the population of the Indonesian archipelago as it was limited to mercantile activity.
-The VOC adopted the Malay language as the administrative language of their trading outpost in the east.
-Following the bankruptcy of the VOC, the Batavian Republic took control of the colony in 1799, and it was only then that education in and promotion of Dutch began in the colony.
+The VOC adopted the Malay language, specifically High Malay, as the administrative language of their trading outpost in the east, but it never gained acceptance neither in Java nor other islands.
+Following the bankruptcy of the VOC, the Batavian Republic took control of the colony in 1799, and Thomas Stamford Raffles during British interregnum promoted Javanese instead of Malay for colonial official by the 1811 language decree and criticized previous policy.